-- 2 tsp dried thyme + 1 tsp extra for assembling
+- 2 tsp dried thyme plus 1tsp extra for assembling

 - 2 tbsp soft brown sugar

-- In a bowl, mix together the flour and salt then add the butter and toss all together.
+- In a bowl, mix together the flour and salt then add the butter and toss it all together.
 Tip it into the food processor and pulse into rough flaky pieces and powdery yellow crumbs.
 Chuck it all back in the bowl and make a well in the centre.
 If you don't have a food processor, simply rub the butter into the flour with your finger tips.

 - In a small bowl or jug, whisk together the 60g yoghurt, lemon juice and cold water and pour it into the dry ingredients.
 Stir it all together until it creates a rough dough.
 Tip it on the work surface and quickly bring it together, incorporating all the flour and crumbs until it’s all combined.
 Flatten it into a disc and wrap in cling film, then chill in the fridge for at least an hour.

 - Peel and finely slice the onions either into strips or rings.
 Melt the 30g butter and once it’s sizzling add the onions.
 Stir it all together to coat the slices in the butter, then cover with a cartouche – a circle of greaseproof paper which you scrunch up then flatten so it collects all the condensation.
 Make sure the cartouche is touching the onions and sealing in all the moisture.
 Lower the heat completely and leave to sweat for 10 to 15 minutes.

 - Meanwhile, make the whipped feta.
 Crumble up the feta and either put it in the food processor or in a bowl.
 Add the 75g Greek yoghurt and whip in the food processor or using a hand-held electric whisk.
 When all combined, thick and creamy, taste a little and season with a squeeze of lemon juice.